mortezakowkabi/jcb-persian-documentation/038-Setup-Site-Edit-View-in-JCB.md

 By following these steps, you have:

-* Enabled a Site Edit View for an Admin View (“Look”)
+* Enabled a Site Edit View for an Admin View ("Look")
 * Allowed users to edit and create records on the front end
-* Controlled access via JCB’s built-in permission system
+* Controlled access via JCB's built-in permission system
-* Added manual links to handle “Edit” and “New” functionality
+* Added manual links to handle "Edit" and "New" functionality
 * Understood how `getAction()` manages permissions dynamically